 The lepto vaccine is one that causes the most adverse reactions, especially in small dogs, so the nosode is much safer and its proven to be effective.

 Cattie: That is a very interesting case study.
-Everyone, go and read it now, and make sure to come back here on Friday for the rest of this interview, where you get lots of tips on great remedies to keep on hand (did you know homeopathy can help with Lyme disease?), how to give them to your animals, where to learn more about homeopathy, and two amazing case studies.
+Make sure to come back here on Friday for the rest of this interview, where you get lots of tips on great remedies to keep on hand (did you know homeopathy can help with Lyme disease?), how to give them to your animals, where to learn more about homeopathy, and two amazing case studies.